yashu1wwww/Google-map-auto-ratings/README.md

 # If it comfort to use in undetected_chromedriver script and create with multi accounts then fork it...

+# 👉 Note: Every time google updates the code, it varies.
+So press 'Ctrl+Shift+C' to open the developer tools, and inspect and fork it..

 First, open Chrome file location In my case, the Chrome location(use start in: path) is

 C:\Users\Hp\AppData\Local\Google\Chrome\Application